kudobuilder/kudo/keps/0027-force-pod-reload-parameters.md

 ### Non-Goals

-- Detailed control when Pods are restarted: If the spec template for a stateful set is changed, Kubernetes will still restart all pods automatically - there is no way to prevent that.
+- Preventing Pod restart where plain k8s would do it: If the spec template for a stateful set is changed, Kubernetes will still restart all pods automatically - there is no way to prevent that.
 - Calculation of used config maps, secrets or other resources used by a pod: The automatic pod restart is currently used to force pods to re-read config maps on a parameter update.
-When a user explicitly disables the pod restart for a parameter, and this parameter updates a config map or another dependency of the pod, the change might not be applied in the pod until the next restart.
+When a user disables the pod restart for a parameter, and this parameter updates a config map or another dependency of the pod, the change might not be applied in the pod until the next restart.
 - Restarting a stuck Pod